Dental Implants for Santa Rosa & Petaluma

 Dental implants are sturdy and secure.
 They don’t shift around in the mouth or cause discomfort.
 They also do not rely on the adjacent teeth for support.
 Unlike a bridge, dental implants do not require the modification of the surrounding teeth at all.
 They are a standalone solution to restore normal chewing, biting and speaking function.

 Dental implants can be used in conjunction with dentures to replace most or all of the teeth.
-Several implant posts can be placed in the jawbone to support a partial or complete denture apparatus or a bridge (like the Teeth Tomorrow system).
+Several implant posts can be placed in the jawbone to support a partial or complete denture apparatus or a bridge.
 This is a good option for individuals that find dentures uncomfortable but need a full or almost-full mouth solution.

 The jawbone supporting the teeth needs regular stimulation (in the form of chewing) to stay strong and healthy; a failing or missing tooth doesn’t provide the stimulation the underlying bone requires to thrive.
 Without the pressure from chewing, the bone can start to deteriorate and surrounding teeth can fall out.
 In the worst cases, the facial structures can collapse from jawbone resorption.
 Because dental implants are placed in the jawbone, they keep the bone stimulated and healthy.
 This prevents a host of problems and helps to maintain healthy bone and a normal facial appearance.